Financial-Times/list-notifications-rw/api/api.md

 + Response 200

-    The new List notification has been written successfully.
+    The List notification has been written successfully.

     + Body